 Ground mineralization is your worst enemy when metal detecting coins.
 Small traces of metal in the soil can cause your device to go off regularly while masking targets.
 Ground balance settings overcome this problem.

 With this feature, the device will remove the signals produced by minerals on the ground.
 High-end machines offer automatic filters.
 Though, manual ones work just as well in different ground conditions with some fine-tuning.

 Once you think you have found a coin, your job is not done.
 You still have to pinpoint it to dig it out of the ground.

 Pinpointing features offer the precision you need to get closer to the object’s location.
 Usually, the signal will get louder or beep more frequently to let you know that you’re getting close.

 While not always necessary, target detection systems can make your life a lot easier.
 Remember how we said that detectors use the strength of the magnetic field to determine it’s composition?
 Well, they use the same principles to suggest what the object is.

-Some premium models go so far as to provide you with an outline of the hidden treasure.
+Some premium models go so far as to provide you with an outline of the hidden treasures.
 It’s a nice perk that can help you ignore even more junk.

-In addition to those features above, there’s a lot to consider when buying a metal detector.
+In addition to those features above, there’s a lot to consider when buying a metal detector for coin hunting.
 The following factors can affect the overall efficiency of your hunt and change the user experience.